banshee/eosfaq/README.md

 so you'll need to figure out the options that the build script passes to CMake.

-I usually just run the script using:
+I usually just run the script (in a Linux terminal) using:

     script foo -c "bash -x eosio_build.sh"